Hedonic Prices and Quality Adjusted Price Indices Powered by AI: Introduction

-The resulting hedonic price indices are sometimes called quality-adjusted price indices because, in price index calculations, we implicitly fix the set of characteristics ("qualities") of a basket in a reference period and compute the ratio of costs of the basket in the comparison period and in the reference period.
-The ability to compute hedonic prices at any time point for any product allows us to address the entry/exit problem and also reduce chain-drift biases by making "long" or "low-frequency" comparisons (year-to-year, for example).\footnote{The year-to-year chaining is recommended in the CPI manual \citep{CPImanual} to deal with chain drift.
+The resulting hedonic price indices are sometimes called \emph{quality-adjusted} price indices because we implicitly fix the set of characteristics (``qualities") of a basket in a reference period and compute the ratio of costs of the basket in the comparison period and in the reference period.
+The ability to compute hedonic prices at any time point for any product allows us to address the entry/exit problem and also reduce chain-drift biases by making "long" or ``low-frequency" comparisons (year-to-year, for example).\footnote{Year-to-year chaining is recommended in the CPI manual \citep{CPImanual} to deal with chain drift.
 This approach was used, for example, in \cite{handbury} to construct non-hedonic indices using electronic data from Japan.
-See \cite{diewertfox2022substitution} for pertinent discussion and other methods used to address chain drift.} The success of this approach depends on both the ability of the hedonic price models to approximate real-world prices and on our ability to estimate the hedonic price function from the available data.
+See \citet{diewertfox2022substitution} for pertinent discussion and other methods used to address chain drift.
+One prominent class of alternative methods are multilateral indices\textemdash including the GEKS index\textemdash which average many matched indices with varying base periods. } Success of this approach depends both on the ability of hedonic price models to approximate real-world prices and on our ability to accurately estimate the hedonic price function.

-Provided that hedonic price models are good approximations of the real world, theory suggests that we can learn hedonic price functions by estimating regression functions that explain observed prices in terms of product characteristics $X_j$.
+Provided that hedonic models provide a good approximation of real world supply and demand, we can hope to model equilibrium prices by regressing observed prices on product characteristics, $X_j$.
 In traditional empirical hedonic models, the construction of $X_j$ is performed using human expertise, and statistical agencies perform the data collection through extensive field surveys and interviews.

 In this paper, we develop an alternative approach to building hedonic models.
-Our method is based on the use of electronic data and tools from AI to collect data in real-time and to generate product characteristics $X_j$ in an automated way, to reconstruct the price of any product accurately.
-The resulting approach is highly scalable and has very low cost compared to the traditional approach.
-Therefore, we view our approach as a potentially useful complement to the traditional methodology for measuring price-level changes.
+Our method uses electronic data and artificial intelligence to collect real time data and automatically generate product characteristics, $X_j$, which are used to accurately predict prices.
+The resulting approach is highly scalable and cost-effective compared to the traditional approach.
+Indeed, the question of how to leverage electronic records to improve the construction of price indices has received substantial attention from both academic researchers and statistical agencies (see e.g.~\citealp{groves2017innovations,ehrlich2019minding,jarmin2019evolving,lebow2023modernizing}).
+Our approach thus offers a valuable complement to traditional methods for measuring price-level changes.